shotah/scheduler/README.md

 1. Find your IP: `npm run network:info` (look for 192.168.x.x)
 2. On host device: Go to `http://YOUR_IP:3001` and create room
 3. On other device: Go to `http://YOUR_IP:3001` and join room
-4. Tasks sync instantly via Y.js WebSocket with automatic conflict resolution! 🌐
+4. Tasks sync instantly via direct P2P connections with automatic conflict resolution! 🌐

-**Note**: Y.js CRDT provides automatic conflict resolution and works reliably across any network via WebSocket.
-No more WebRTC headaches!
+**Note**: Uses HTTP discovery service to find peers, then establishes direct P2P connections via Y.js WebRTC.
+No data passes through external servers!

 **Development Note**: When you restart the worker dev server (`npm run worker:dev`), room data is cleared but rooms auto-recreate when accessed.
 URLs and room IDs remain valid!